Make.com does not fix your broken workflows

 * Billed annually for lowest rates* Operations renamed to credits in August 2025 at 1:1 conversion* AI modules may consume multiple credits per action* Formerly known as Integromat

-If your team has developers, there is a fundamental pricing problem with Make you should know about.
+If your team has developers, there’s a fundamental pricing problem with Make you should know about.

-n8n requires technical skill to use effectively - it is not a no-code platform for business users.
-But for developer teams doing serious automation work, the pricing model alone can justify the learning curve. n8n also offers a free self-hosted option and unlimited workflows on their starter plan.
+For simple automations, the difference is negligible.
+For complex AI agent workflows, data pipelines, or scenarios with many steps, the economics blow apart. n8n requires technical skill — it’s not for business users.
+But for developer teams doing serious automation, the pricing model alone can justify the learning curve. n8n also offers a free self-hosted option.

 IFTTTZapierMicrosoft Power AutomateMake